Edgeworth/memerna/README.md

   output of memerna programs
   check memcpys etc for new Energy class

+- Ensure precision for t*_p*; look for instances of t04 in code and replace.
+- Support energy model selection

 - update data tables with higher precision energy, compare to RNAstructure
 - ComputeTables0,1,2,3 => better names